-All vaccinations in the UK are voluntary but it's recommended that everybody aged up to 25 years and starting university for the first time this year has the MenACWY vaccine to help protect themselves and others, such as young infants, who may be particularly susceptible to meningococcal disease.
+All vaccinations in the UK are voluntary but it's recommended that everybody aged up to 25 years and starting further education for the first time this year, and who have not already had it, should get the MenACWY vaccine.
+This will help protect yourself and others, such as young infants, who may be particularly susceptible to meningococcal disease.
 You have to consent to have the vaccine.